Renewing Your NDT Certification

 To avoid a lapse of certification after your expiry date, please ensure that your renewal application is received by this office no later than one (1) month before your expiry date.
 Please do not submit your renewal application more than six (6) months prior to your certification expiry date.

-Instructions for submitting
+Instructions for submitting your application

 Here are some details and instructions regarding the forms and requirements listed above.